UnderlineFord/tflite-perf-tests/object_detection/models/README.md

 ## Methods used for model optimizations

-* As presented in the [tensorflow guide](https://www.tensorflow.org/lite/performance/post_training_quantization), several schemes for tflite optimization have been followed.

 ### 1. Method-1 (Dynamic Range Quantization)
 * Here, tflite **DEFAULT** optimization is used for convert the model with other default settings.
-Further details can be found [here](https://www.tensorflow.org/lite/performance/post_training_quantization#dynamic_range_quantization)
+Further details can be found in [tensorflow guide](https://www.tensorflow.org/lite/performance/post_training_quantization#dynamic_range_quantization)

 ```python
 python object_detection/export_tflite_graph_tf2.py \